-Bay TMDL's 2017 Midpoint Assessment
+Phase III WIP Implementation

 There are several other programmatic, management and implementation efforts underway to help achieve attainment of the water quality outcomes.
-These efforts are being addressed under the Bay TMDL’s 2017 midpoint assessment.
-The Bay TMDL document calls for an assessment in 2017 to review our progress toward meeting the nutrient and sediment pollutant load reductions identified in the 2010 Bay TMDL, Phase I and II WIPs and two-year milestones.The midpoint assessment provides the partnership with the opportunity to step back and assess how the Bay TMDL and WIP implementation are making a difference, if it’s all working as intended, and if there’s a better way we can implement our priorities and achieve our goals.
-The ultimate goal is to make implementation more streamlined and the challenges to implementation more understandable for the CBP partnership as we move toward 2017 and 2025.
+These efforts are being addressed through implementation of Phase III WIPs.
+The Bay TMDL document calls for an assessment in 2017 to review our progress toward meeting the nutrient and sediment pollutant load reductions identified in the 2010 Bay TMDL, Phase I and II WIPs and two-year milestones.

-The WQGIT, STAR, the source sector workgroups and the Modeling Workgroup have developed work plans to guide their efforts under each of the midpoint assessment priorities.
-Those work plans can be accessed here: http://www.chesapeakebay.net/groups/group/Water_Quality_Goal_Implementation_Team.
+In 2018, EPA expects the jurisdictions to develop Phase III WIPs following this midpoint assessment of progress in 2017.
+The final Phase III planning targets will inform Phase III WIP development and implementation.
+These Phase III WIPs will describe the actions jurisdictions will take to have all practices on the ground by 2025 to achieve their respective Phase III planning targets.

+To assist the jurisdictions in implementing these parts of the Phase III WIPs, the CBP Partnership will work to:

+Develop enhanced understanding of BMP performance, siting and design under climate change conditions

+Provide technical Assistance & Funding to the Bay jurisdictions in Phase III WIP implementation

+Develop and implement a BMP verification program

+Continue to maintain and update Phase 6 modeling tools to reflect advances in understanding and support jurisdictions’ implementation planning and tracking.

+.

 Approaches Targeted to Local Participation